 No-Fault insurance coverage for New York motorcycle accidents?

 Do motorcyclists or motorcycle passengers have No-Fault insurance coverage (PIP) to pay for medical bills?
-Short answer: No
+Short answer: No.

 Does motorcycle insurance pay a death benefit?
 Short answer: No. No-Fault insurance pays a death benefit when a driver or passenger of a car is killed in an accident.
 However, if there is only the minimum $25,000 insurance, it is increased to $50,000 in the event of a death.

 Motorcyclists are often confused as to whether they have No-Fault insurance coverage for motorcycle accidents because No-Fault is a listed coverage on motorcycle insurance policies.